InnovMetierEtat/innovmetieretat.github.io/README.md

 ### Write your code

-All react code goes in `assets/javascripts/`
+All react code goes in `webpack/entry.js` and other files in `webpack/`

 ### Run your code